kataw/kataw/test/__snapshot__/parser/statements/try/invalid-cases.md

 ✖ Cannot redeclare block-scoped variable - start: 171, end: 175
 ✖ Duplicate identifier - start: 199, end: 203
 ✖ A rest element cannot have an initializer - start: 242, end: 244
-✖ Binding identifier expected - start: 275, end: 276
 ✖ ',' expected - start: 275, end: 276
+✖ The parser expected to find a '}' to match the '{' token here - start: 275, end: 276
 ✖ Declaration or statement expected - start: 279, end: 281
 ✖ Declaration or statement expected - start: 281, end: 282
 ✖ Declaration or statement expected - start: 287, end: 289